aanciaes/TrustedPasSEnvironment/README.md

 Run stunnel with ````sudo service stunnel4 start````

+And in the directory created above to the tpm, run the TPM module with ````java -jar .:TrustedPaaS-1.0-jar-with-dependencies.jar unl.fct.srsc.tpm.TpmTLSServer````

 Then run redis with the following command ```docker run -p 6379:6379 redis```.
 You can provide a redis.conf file and set a password if you like.

 It will download and run the redis server forwarding the VM port 6379 to container 6379 port where the redis server is running